AgiShark/Graphics/README.md

 Most important: Turn off all layers except Chara.
 Until we have SSS studio items anything else does nothing and costs frames.\
 Next: Downscale factor.
 Turn this up to 2.0 for big frame rate gains, quality loss...isn't bad honestly.
 Try for even numbers (it's a divider) (1, 2, 4).\
 Next: Postprovess iterations/Shader Iterations (lower is faster)\
-Dither/Dither Intensity: If you are CPU bound this'll grant performance, doesn't help.\
+Dither/Dither Intensity: If you are CPU bound this'll grant performance, otherwise doesn't help.

 I find Chara only layer, Downscale of 2, 2 postprocess iterations, 4 shader iterations, dither on...looks quite nice and the framerate hit is surprisingly small.